AnjaniAdabala/Ferns-Petals/README.md

-# Sales Analysis Dashboard - MS Excel Project
+# Ferns & Petals Sales Analysis Dashboard (MS Excel)

 ## 📊 Project Overview
 This project is a **Sales Analysis Dashboard** created using **Microsoft Excel**.